Kangnahyun23/AWS-Internship-Report/content/5-Workshop/5.7-Cleanup/_index.md

 ### Conclusion

-Congratulations on reaching the end of the journey! 🎉
+Congratulations on reaching the end of the journey!

 You have successfully built **SorcererXtreme** - an application blending Frontend artistry (Next.js), Cloud power (AWS Amplify), and Artificial Intelligence (Bedrock RAG).

-We hope the knowledge from this Workshop helps you confidently apply for **Cloud-Native Frontend Developer** or **Fullstack Developer** roles.

-See you in advanced Workshops! 👋
+See you in advanced Workshops!